Paradiso Pink garden mum. Photo by: Proven Winners.

 Water:

 Mums require frequent watering due to their shallow root system, especially in high heat.
-A layer of mulch in summer will help conserve water and keep the soil moist and cool.
+A layer of mulch in summer will help reduce evaporation and keep roots cooler.

 Pinch approximately 1 inch from the branch tips two to three times during the growing season to encourage branching and a sturdier plant.
-Early bloomers that bloom in mid-September, should be pinched no later than mid-June.
-October bloomers can be pinched up until mid-July, with the rule of thumb being not to pinch any closer than 3 months to bloom time.
+Early bloomers that flower in mid-September should be pinched no later than mid-June.
+October bloomers can be pinched up until mid-July, with the guideline not to pinch within 3 months of bloom time.

 Propagation: